 Our brow obsession isn't going anywhere.
 Eyebrows might have become big beauty news thanks to Cara Delevingne, but since then, we've developed an appreciation for all kinds of brows and their transformative power.
 From the Victoria Beckham straight brow to the Kendall Jenner boyish brow or even the groomed beauties Rosie Huntington-Whiteley's rocking, there's a whole spectrum of brow beauty out there.

-Choosing what eyebrow shape to go for can be something a minefield, do you mimic something you've seen on Instagram?
+Choosing what eyebrow shape to go for can be something of a minefield.
+Do you mimic something you've seen on Instagram?
 Is it bad to pluck above your eyebrows?
 If you don't have much of a natural arch, should you try and fashion one?
 We enlisted the help of two top brow pros, Shavata Singh and Lisa Potter-Dixon, to answer all your burning brow questions.
 With over 30 years of experience, Singh's shaped the brows of Adele, Elle Macpherson and Kate Hudson.
-Potter-Dixon is Benefit's resident brow expert and a fashion week backstage regular who never met a brow she couldn't groom to perfection—and she's a top makeup artist.
+Potter-Dixon is Benefit's resident brow expert and a fashion week backstage regular who has never met a brow she couldn't groom to perfection—and she's a top makeup artist.

 Keep scrolling to read their ultimate brow tips.

 work with the brows you've got